Benjamin Tan

-Benjamin Tan (born 27 March 1993) is a Singaporean actor known for his roles in the television dramas My Guardian Angels, Mister Flower, When Duty Calls 2, Soul Doctor, The Heartland Hero, Emerald Hill High and Strike Gold.
+Benjamin Tan (born 27 March 1993) is a Singaporean actor known for his minor roles in the television dramas My Guardian Angels, Mister Flower, When Duty Calls 2, Soul Doctor, The Heartland Hero, Emerald Hill High and Strike Gold.

 Education

 Tan graduated from Murdoch University in 2018 with Bachelor of Communications.

 Career

 Tan has been signed to Mediacorp since May 2019.

 Tan appeared in Emerald Hill High and played as a slow-learner ah beng in Lion Mums 3 in 2019, and played a slow-witted young man in the long-form series The Heartland Hero in 2021.

 He appeared in When Duty Calls 2 in 2022.

 He starred in the television drama series Strike Gold.

 In 2024, Tan won his first Star Awards for Top 10 Most Popular Male Artistes, though he conceded to creating 10 accounts to vote for himself.

 In 2024, he held his first-ever TGIF Music Session with the Singapore Chinese Cultural Centre on 6 December 2024.